Build Your Own Kayak Dolly: Easy DIY Transport Guide ReelYaks

 Step 1: Measure the Length and Width of Your Kayak

 The first step in making your own kayak dolly is to measure the length and width of your kayak.
-You need to ensure that the dolly is big enough to accommodate your kayak.
+Whether you have a compact modular kayak that fits in car boot or a full-length pedal kayak, you need to ensure that the dolly is big enough to accommodate your vessel.
+This is especially important for apartment friendly kayaks that need to break down into sections.
 You can do this by measuring the length and width of your kayak with a measuring tape.
 Write down the measurements so that you can use them later in the process.

 Step 2: Cut the PVC Pipe